telerik/xaml-docs/controls/radgridview/sorting/custom.md

 	End Sub
 {{endregion}}

-The same technique is not only usable with LINQ extension methods and the __ItemsSource__ of the __RadGridView__.
+The same technique is not only usable with LINQ extension methods and the __ItemsSource__ of __RadGridView__.
 You can implement whatever logic you like for getting your data and sorting it.
 This is just a simple example that clarifies the logic around the implementation of the custom sorting and not the sorting functionality itself.
 Another example for custom sorting is the multi-column sorting, which is described in the [Multi-column Sorting]({%slug gridview-multiple-column-sorting%}) topic.

 # See Also